 The current strategy of increasing flows in response to predicted warming trends assumes that the water temperature at Finmoore is a function of both meteorological conditions in the Nechako watershed and the volume of water released at the ambient temperature, from the surface of the Nechako reservoir.
 A regression of the daily Finmoore water temperature response to all potential and available predictors, including meteorological variables (i.e. daily mean air temperature, solar radiation and dew point) and the mean daily water released from the Skins Lake Spillway (SLS), is a test of this assumption.
 However, considering that SLS water releases are frequently based on anticipated meteorological conditions, the predictor variables in this model are very likely to be correlated thus violating a statistical assumption of regression (Draper and Smith 1981); an assumption that is particularly important when judging the significance of individual variables (Green 1979).
-The potential for correlation among predictor variables was examined with a principle components analysis (PCA) for the years 1981-2002 during the STMP period (July 20th to August 20th).
+The potential for correlation among predictor variables was examined with a principle components analysis (PCA) for the years 1981-

+2002 during the STMP period (July 20th to August 20th).
 A regression using the resulting PCA scores, which are uncorrelated transformations of the original predictor variables, avoids the statistical violation (Green 1979) and provides a test of the efficacy of the current STMP policy:

-$T{Finmoore} = a + b_1 PCI + b_2 PCII + b_3 PCIII$ (1)
+$$T{Finmoore} = a + b_1 PCI + b_2 PCII + b_3 PCIII$$ (1)

 Strength of the variable loadings on principle components combined with the regression results provided a measure of the relative influence of each original variable on Finmoore water temperature.
-For the analysis the Skins spillway flow variable was lagged by four days to account for the travel time of water between the upper Nechako and Finmoore in the summer.
+For the analysis the Skins spillway flow variable was lagged by four days to account for the travel time of water between Skins Lake and Finmoore in the summer.
+The lag calculation was confirmed with a temporal analysis of the correlation between upper and lower watershed water volumes.
 Subsequently, a regression model was developed to predict daily Finmoore water temperatures associated with a variety of possible Skins flow management regimes based on the original predictors that were chosen as influential in the preceding analysis.

-Predictions of daily water temperature downstream of Finmoore, below the confluence of the Nechako and the Stuart rivers, were based on a simple mixing model that combined the effects of water temperature ($T^{\circ}C$) and volume (V) of both systems:
+Predictions of daily water temperature downstream of Finmoore, below the confluence of the Nechako and the Stuart rivers, were based on a simple mixing model that combined the effects of water temperature (T °C) and volume (V) of both systems:

-$$T{below \ confluence} = \left(V{Finmoore} T{Finmoore} + T{Stuart} V{Stuart} \right) / V{below \ confluence}$$ (2)
+$$T{below \ confluence} = \left( V{Finmoore} T{Finmoore} + T{Stuart} V{Stuart} \right) / V{below \ confluence}$$ (2)